 Thirdly, we can use GitHub in case external developers would like to share with us an already built connector for a future recipe.
 They can just upload their code, give us a URL of this connector’s repository on GitHub, and we will clone it onto our platform.

-All this makes GitHub a perfect collaboration tool for us.
+All this makes GitHub for project management a perfect collaboration tool for us.